42nvtn/Credit-Card-Fraud-Detection/README.md

-This project foucuses on handling unbalanced dataset and detecting credit card fraud using these Machine Learning algorithms:
+This project foucuses on handling an unbalanced dataset and detecting credit card fraud using these Machine Learning algorithms:
 - Logistic Regression
 - Gaussian Naive Bayess
 - Decision tree